MicrosoftDocs/sdk-api/sdk-api-src/content/xinput/index.md

 ## -description

-This header is used by xinput.
+This header is used by XInput Game Controller APIs.
 For more information, see:

 - [XInput Game Controller APIs](../_xinput/index.md)